jmartindf/secondcrack/README.markdown

 The stock version of secondcrack will use the last modified date of a draft as the published date for a draft.
 I tend to write drafts and then publish them, unchanged, whenever the time is right.
 I created a new configuration flag to help me out.
 If Post::$draft_publish_now is true and the draft was modified 30 or minutes ago, then secondcrack will publish the post with the current date/time instead of the last modified date/time.

+### Development Mode

+Set the Updater::$dev_site flag to true, to enable development mode.
+Right now, the only change is that site hooks and post hooks won’t be executed.
+Yes, this makes it hard to test the hooks.
+I’ll figure out a better way to handle them later.
+Right now, I want to ensure that development posts aren’t triggering updates to Twitter, et. al.

 ## Planned Changes

 * Create category archives